yang-sec/CAN-SessionKey/README.md

-<em>Dear readers: we are currently sanitizing the code for better readability.
-Thanks.</em>

 # CAN-SessionKey
 This repo includes the hardware specs, code, and documentation for evaluating SKDC and SSKT, two session key distribution protocols for CAN/CAN-FD bus.
 Background information and detailed protocol workflow can be found in our ACSAC'20 (Dec 7-11, 2020) paper <em>Session Key Distribution Made Practical for CAN and CAN-FD Message Authentication.</em>